sp-sophia-labs/turtlebot4_multi_sim/README.md

 Alternatively, launching the robot without namespaces is still available:
 `ros2 launch irobot_create_ignition_bringup create3_ignition.launch.py`

-For weaker machines, you can spawn create3 in an empty world:
+(Optional) For weaker machines, you can spawn create3 in an empty world:
 `ros2 launch irobot_create_ignition_bringup create3_ignition.launch.py world:=empty`

 In a separate terminal, spawn another create3 instance with different name, namespace and pose:
 `ros2 launch irobot_create_ignition_bringup create3_spawn.launch.py namespace:=robot_1 robot_name:=robot_one y:=1`
 You can change the x, y, z param to spawn the robot where needed

+Once the gazebo simulation has started, you can modify the Create3 HMI field to reflect on the new robot name.
+It defaults to "create3"
+This will correctly map the Create3 simulated button to one of your robots

-# TurtleBot4
+### TurtleBot4

-TODO
+`source install/setup.bash`

+Launch the world and the first create3 instance:
+`ros2 launch turtlebot4_ignition_bringup ignition.launch.py namespace:=robot_0 robot_name:=robot_zero`

+Alternatively, launching the robot without namespaces is still available:
+`ros2 launch turtlebot4_ignition_bringup ignition.launch.py`

+In a separate terminal, spawn another create3 instance with different name, namespace and pose:
+`ros2 launch turtlebot4_ignition_bringup turtlebot4_spawn.launch.py namespace:=robot_1 robot_name:=robot_one y:=1`
+You can change the x, y, z param to spawn the robot where needed

+Once the gazebo simulation has started, you can modify the Turtlebot4 HMI field to reflect on the new robot name.
+It defaults to "turtlebot4"
+This will correctly map the Turtlebot simulated button and interface to one of your robots.
+Leds should light up and the interface should display the usual options

-# Known issues
+## Known issues

 - The create3 dock can appear deformed in Gazebo in certain cases (often seen in non-depot worlds).
 Running `export LC_ALL=C LANG=C` before the launch or prefixing the command with `LC_ALL=C LANG=C` should solve the issue

-- docking/undocking behavior is not completely stable as namespaces are not completely propagated to /_internal topics. ir related topics don't seem to work as intended for now.
-We are investigating the issue..

-- Create3 button GUI in Gazebo does not work yet with namespacing.We are investigating the issue..

-- Spawning a 3rd create3 in the scene causes Gazebo to crash unexpectandly.
-We are still investigating this issue, it does not appear to be a performance issue and the limit of 2 create3 in the same scene has been noticed in multiple machines with different specs.
-Possible lead: saturation of the domain ID with too many topics and communications

 - [Err] [SceneManager.cc:179] Visual: [robot_zero_standard_dock] already exists.
-These errors will appear in your first terminal when spawning new robots, they can be ignored full stack-trace:
+These errors will appear in your first terminal when spawning new robots, they can be ignored for now (but should be investigated nonetheless..) full stack-trace:
 ```
 [ign gazebo-1] [Err] [SceneManager.cc:179] Visual: [ground_plane] already exists